danielharrell/open-eyes-lect-2017-18/Open.md

 could this be, if not a boundary that stays intact, in cases of openness to be praised?
 Yet if the boundary stays intact, then why are these cases of being open rather than cases of being closed?
-Or to put the question more precisely: why are these cases of *being* open, rather than cases of being closed that *look* open, and even have that look not merely, but truly, in an appearance of openness to be praised?
+Or rather: cases of being closed that *look* open, and even have that look not merely, but truly, in an appearance of openness to be praised?